DeanLemans/deanlemans.github.io/content/00-raw/my_philosophy.md

 A multitude (trapped) in one

-My ideal = the ubermench, the absurd hero, the self,
+My ideal = the ubermench, the self,

+What defines me?

+Growth.
+To be more, to be more, weightless, external resposibilty will not bind me, internal responsibilty to myself.

+Self.
+To be myself, inexorably, arogantly, hatefully, spitefull, to be.

+(Unformed)
+Hidden.
+Silent, masks, veil

+I am.
+Not my name.
+Not my body.
+I change.
+I grow.
+Selfishly to other and selfless to myself.

+I owe nothing to others.

+I act.
+I survive.
+I persist.
+I evolve.
+Silence, masks, hidden depth, lies and deception